Cain’s Mountain Clean-Up

 Sign up Now

 Cain’s Mountain is a spectacular nature reserve in Cape Breton, Nova Scotia.
-It features vast Acadian forests, fresh water wetlands, ponds, and beautiful white gypsum cliffs.
-The steep, exposed gypsum cliffs are very uncommon across most of North America.
-The land provides habitat for significant species such Canada Warbler and Olive-sided Flycatcher, as well as rare and uncommon plants like Large yellow lady’s slipper.What you will be doing
+It features 171 hectares (424 ac.) of Acadian forests, fresh water wetlands, ponds, and beautiful white gypsum cliffs.
+The steep, exposed gypsum cliffs are highly uncommon across most of North America, providing a unique habitat for significant species such as the Canada warbler, olive-sided flycatcher, endangered monarch butterfly and rare plants like the large yellow lady’s slipper.What you will be doing

 Volunteers will be removing garbage and debris from the nature reserve for proper waste collection.
 As well, purple loosestrife, and invasive non-native plants present in an adjacent wetland will be removed.Why you will love it